MercyAndati/library-database-and-contact-book-crud-api/README.md

 ##Usage
 1.Add a Contact:

-Fill in the contact form with name and email
+-Fill in the contact form with name and email

-Click "Add Contact"
+-Click "Add Contact"

 2.Add Phone Numbers: